doe-fowt-control/py-wrp/docs/source/theory.rst

 The spatiotemporal region where we expect a good match between the reconstruction and reality is called the 'prediction zone.'
 The prediction zone is defined by the amount of time used to measure the waves and the speed of the constituent waves.

-Figure :numref:`wu0` is borrowed from Wu 2004 which illustrates the procedure for calculating prediction zone from a single probe.
+The figures below are borrowed from Wu 2004 which illustrates the procedure for calculating prediction zone from a single probe.
 For :math:`x_p` values greater than the position of the measurement probe :math:`x`, the time window for reasonable predictions at
 :math:`x_p` is based on the slowest and fastest group velocities, :math:`C_{gl}` and :math:`C_{gh}` respectively.